 Find Exceptional Honda Service at Walla Walla Valley Honda

-Now that you know what is tire rotation, you can count on the tire center at Walla Walla Valley Honda which has certified technicians who can assess the condition of your tires and determine if it is time for a tire rotation.
-Schedule your appointment today or contact us with your additional service questions, such as how to remove mold from your car, or how to check your coolant level.
-Don’t miss our rotating service specials so you can get a great deal on your vehicle maintenance.
+Now that you know what is tire rotation, you can count on the tire center at Walla Walla Valley Honda which has certified technicians who can assess the condition of your tires and determine if it is time for a Honda tire rotation.
+Schedule your appointment today or contact us with your additional service questions, such as how to remove mold from your car or how to remove stickers from cars.

 Ready to upgrade your Tri-Cities commute?
 The new Honda HR-V configurations are built for any adventure and any driver.
 The 2021 Honda HR-V trims offer customizable storage, advanced technology, and the innovative Honda Sensing® safety suite.
 Not sure which of the HR-V trim levels are right for you?
 Allow Walla Walla Valley Honda in College Place to walk you…

 The new Honda CR-V is a popular choice throughout the Tri-Cities area, due to its modern exterior and spacious interior.
 The 2021 Honda CR-V dimensions are one of the many notable specs about this compact SUV.
 Whether you’re taking the CR-V interior dimensions or CR-V exterior dimensions into consideration prior to purchase, both will impress….